Forecasting Multivariate Urban Data via Decomposition and Spatio-Temporal Graph Analysis: Methodology

 \subsubsection{Forecasting}

-Once features are extracted for each component of the time-series, we employ a linear forecasting model to produce forecasts for the entire forecast horizon at once, utilizing a direct multistep forecasting approach.
+Once features are extracted for each component of the time-series, we employ a linear forecasting model to produce forecasts for the entire forecast horizon at once; this approach is commonly referred to as \textit{direct multistep forecasting}.
 This choice is motivated by the demonstrated effectiveness of similar methods in previous studies~\cite{forecast5040037, zeng2023transformers}.
 Forecasts are generated simultaneously and independently for each component—trend, seasonal, and residual—mirroring the approach used in the feature extraction phase.
-Within each forecasting component, each variate is forecasted in a univariate fashion.
+Within each forecasting component, each variate is predicted in a univariate fashion.
 This means that only the spatial and temporal features extracted for each specific variate in the previous step are used for forecasting that variate.
-Nevertheless, these features are influenced by the features of some other variates due to the way that they are generated.
+Nevertheless, these features are influenced by the features of other variates due to the way that they are extracted using a GNN.

-The input to the forecasting module is the combination of spatio-temporal features and time embeddings.
-In this work, these features and embeddings are added together before being fed into the forecasting task.
-The decision to add rather than concatenate the time embeddings with the other extracted features was made based on our experimental results.
-Fig.~\ref{fig:spatiotemporal} shows the input for the forecasting module.